 When I first started on the dinosaur test project, it was a sink or swim situation as there was no one to teach me the animation software, Softimage, or the command-line operating system UNIX.
 I was given manuals for Softimage and some basic UNIX commands and then left to figure it out on my own.
 I was assigned several close-up shots of the Iguanodon dinosaur to animate as I learned the software.
-I did ask for help when needed, and most members of the crew were willing to assist me.
-There were a few people who were condescending and seemed to resent my presence as an artist breaking into the computer realm, which had previously been dominated by tech professionals.
+I did ask for help when needed, and most members of the crew were generous with their advice.
+However, there were a few people who seemed to resent my presence as an "analog" animator breaking into the computer realm, which had previously been dominated by tech professionals.
 Despite this, the advent of user-friendly software offered new opportunities for artists and animators and was the way of the future.

 The dinosaur test was completed in 1996 and deemed successful.
 That led to the greenlighting of the feature film by Disney president Michael Eisner even though a working script was not yet ready.
 This required a massive and expensive undertaking, including creating a digital studio from scratch and finding qualified personnel to staff it.
 At that time, there were very few CGI character animators in the world so the only option was to train traditional cartoon and stop-motion animators.
 Disney hired a teacher, Thomas Wiegand, to instruct all the new recruits in the basics of the Softimage animation software.
 As a result, the new hires actually had an easier transition to computer graphics than I did.